Boxing stance. Fighting stances Classic boxing stance

 Right side – dive to the right – right side

-You hit the right side, the partner puts the right paw and inflicts the left side, move away from the blow by diving to the right and hit the right side again.
+You hit the right side kick, the partner puts his right paw and throws the left side kick, duck away from the blow to the right and hit the right side kick again.

-Left side - dive left - left side
+Left side – dive to the left – left side

-Dive right - right side - dive right
+Dive to the right – right side – dive to the right

-Dive left - left side - dive left
+Dive to the left – left side – dive to the left

-Continuously alternate combinations of two side kicks with different hands, after the second blow, you immediately sit down, diving in the opposite direction and deliver the next two blows, starting from the other hand, etc. work monotonously, as long as possible, as one long combination
+Continuously alternate combinations of two side blows with different hands, after the second blow, immediately sit down, dive in the opposite direction and deliver the next two blows, starting with the other hand, etc. practice monotonously, for as long as possible, like one long combination

 One side – two dives

-Inflict a side blow, make a dive, get up a little, but immediately sit down and dive in the opposite direction, at the exit from which you hit with the side with the other hand, immediately the next two dives and again with the side, etc.
+Throw a side kick, do a dive, stand up a little, but immediately sit up and make a dive in the opposite direction, at the exit of which you hit a side kick with the other hand, immediately the next two dives and again a side kick, etc.

-If it is not possible to resort to the help of a partner, all of the listed ligaments can be worked out on a bag or a heavy pear.
-If it is a bag, then it must be remembered that the blow must hit the target at a right angle, and for a blow "from below to the head" on the bag, this is almost impossible.
-Therefore, when practicing strikes from below on the bag, this should be done at a level just above the belt, i.e. doing body blows.
-A heavy pear (from 40 kg), on the contrary, is ideal equipment for working out blows from below to the head.
+If it is not possible to resort to the help of a partner, all of the listed ligaments can be worked on a bag or a heavy bag.
+If it is a bag, then you must remember that the blow must hit the target at a right angle, but for a blow “from below to the head” on a bag this is almost impossible.
+Therefore, when practicing blows from below on the bag, you should do it at a level just above the waist, i.e. practicing body blows.
+On the contrary, a heavy bag (from 40 kg) is ideal equipment for practicing low blows to the head.

-If you have worked out all these combinations with the help of a partner, you still need to do it again on the bag.
+If you have worked out all these connections with the help of a partner, you still need to do it again on the bag.

-Finish this workout should again work on shells (bag or pear), but in a slightly more arbitrary form.
-To do this, it will be enough to transfer to the bag what was done in the “third approach of exercise 6 B” and in the “third approach of exercise 7 B”. this exercise should be performed in set mode, i.e. the approach should be limited to time (round). i.e. 2-3 minutes work - 1 minute rest.
+This workout should be completed again by working on apparatus (a bag or a pear), but in a slightly more free form.
+To do this, it will be enough to transfer to the bag what was done in the “third approach of exercise 6 B” and in the “third approach of exercise 7 B”.
+This exercise should be performed in set mode, i.e. the approach should be limited by time (round). i.e. 2-3 minutes work - 1 minute rest.

-So, the first round you work in free form slips and blows from below.
+So, the first round you work in free form, dodging and hitting from below.
 Second round - add dives and side kicks to this.
-In both cases, the given elements should be used as diversely as possible and at the same time extremely unified and without pauses. diversity must be achieved through a constant change in the number of strikes in combinations, the number of defensive techniques, the alternation of the defenses themselves (slopes or dives), the alternation of the direction of strikes (from below or from the side).
+In both cases, the given elements should be used as diversely as possible and at the same time as closely as possible and without pauses. variety must be achieved by constantly changing the number of blows in combinations, the number of defensive techniques, alternating the defenses themselves (slopes or dives), alternating the directions of blows (from below or from the side).

-Practicing all the exercises described in Workout 1 may take from 1 to 3 sessions, depending on the speed and quality of the material being digested.
+Practicing all the exercises described in workout 1 can take from 1 to 3 sessions, depending on the speed and quality of the material being absorbed.

-The boxing stance is the basis for fighting and for defending against the blows of the enemy.
+The boxing stance is the basis for fighting and for protecting against opponent's blows.

-In boxing, there are several classic types of stances - these are the left-handed stance, the right-handed stance and the front stance.
+There are several classic types of stances in boxing: left-sided stance, right-sided stance and frontal stance.

 The left-handed stance is used by a right-handed boxer.
-To perform a boxing stance, it is necessary to put the left foot forward and to the side so that the legs are shoulder-width apart, and a straight line passes between them.
+To perform a boxing stance, you need to put your left leg forward and to the side, so that your feet are shoulder-width apart, and there is a straight line between them.
 The feet are parallel to each other.
-The knees should be slightly bent, and the weight of the body should be transferred to the right leg.
-The right arm is bent in elbow joint, and presses against the body so that the fist is pressed against the chin, and the elbow protects the liver area.
-Left hand also bends at the elbow joint and extends 10-15 cm in front of the head.
-The left shoulder is raised and pressed against the jaw, thereby providing its protection.
+You need to bend your knees slightly and transfer your body weight to your right leg.
+The right arm is bent in elbow joint, and presses against the body so that the fist is pressed to the chin and the elbow protects the liver area.
+Left hand also bends at the elbow joint and is carried 10-15 cm in front of the head.
+The left shoulder is raised and pressed against the jaw, thereby protecting it.

-The right-handed stance is used by the left-hander.
-It is performed similarly to the left-hand one, only in this case the boxer has his right leg and right arm in front.
+The right-handed stance is used by a left-handed person.
+It is performed similarly to the left-handed one, only in this case the boxer has his right leg and right arm in front.

 The front stance is used when fighting at close range.
-The definition of the front stance is the following characteristics: the legs are placed shoulder-width apart parallel to each other and bent at the knees, both arms are bent at the elbow joint and pressed to the body, the chin goes down, and the fists are pressed to the head just below the eyes.
-For better protection, the case needs to be bent slightly.
+The definition of a front stance is the following characteristics: feet are placed shoulder-width apart parallel to each other and bent at the knees, both arms are bent at the elbow joint and pressed to the body, the chin is lowered down, and the fists are pressed to the head just below the eyes.
+For better protection, the case needs to be slightly bent.

-These three types of stances are fundamental for beginner boxers.
-In the future, with an increase in skill, a boxer can make any adjustments to his stance based on personal parameters and preferences.
+These three types of stances are fundamental for beginning boxers.
+In the future, with increasing skill, the boxer can make any adjustments to his stance based on personal parameters and preferences.

-Hello, friends.
+Hello friends.
 A boxer's stance is a very important, even key aspect in boxing.
 It is important to know its basics and principles of proper construction.
-To do this, they study in detail and work out the main and other types of racks.
+To do this, they study and practice in detail the main and other types of racks.

-This article discusses the criteria for a proper boxing stance.
-Attention is paid to the racks of right-handers and left-handers.
-The methods of competent movements are affected.
-The material also deals with similar aspects in the discipline of Muay Thai.
+This article discusses the criteria for a correct boxing stance.
+Attention is paid to the stances of right-handers and left-handers.
+Methods of competent movement are affected.
+The material also concerns similar aspects in the Muay Thai discipline.
 Useful photos and videos are offered.

 The basics of a boxing stance depend on its type.
 The classic varieties are: